RL4M/KeAP/README.md

 Semantic similarity inference and binding affinity estimation are tasks from [PROBE](https://github.com/kansil/PROBE).
 The code for PROBE can be found in `src/benchmark/PROBE`.

 To validate KeAP on these two tasks, you need to:
+- Configure paths in `src/benchmark/PROBE/extract_embeddings.py` to your pre-trained model and PROBE data accordingly.
-- First extract embeddings using pre-trained KeAP by running `src/benchmark/PROBE/extract_embeddings.py`.
+- Extract embeddings using pre-trained KeAP by running `src/benchmark/PROBE/extract_embeddings.py`.
-- Then, change paths listed in `src/benchmark/PROBE/bin/probe_config.yaml` accordingly.
+- Change paths listed in `src/benchmark/PROBE/bin/probe_config.yaml` accordingly.
 - Finally, run `src/benchmark/PROBE/bin/PROBE.py`.

 Detailed instructions and explanations of outputs can be found in [PROBE](https://github.com/kansil/PROBE).